 Krakow or Warsaw: which is better?

-It's no secret that these are the two most important cities in Poland, so when planning a new adventure, many travelers wonder whether it's better to visit Krakow or whether they should focus their trip solely on Warsaw.
+It’s no secret that these are Poland’s two most important cities; that’s why, when planning a new adventure, many travelers wonder whether it’s better to visit Kraków or if they should instead focus their trip solely on Warsaw.

-If you ask me, the answer would be to visit both cities, considering how easy it is to get from Krakow to Warsaw.
-However, I understand that often neither time nor budget will allow us to take the trip of our dreams.
-Therefore, in order to make your decision easier, here is a comparison of the most important aspects: attractions, architecture, cuisine, and budget.
-Let's get started!
+If you ask me, the answer would be to visit both cities, especially considering how easy it is to travel from Kraków to Warsaw.
+However, I understand that, often, neither time nor budget will allow us to take the trip of our dreams.
+That’s why, in hopes of making your decision easier, I’m presenting a comparison of the most important aspects: attractions, architecture, dining options, and budget.
+Let’s get started!

 Both Warsaw and Krakow offer many interesting things to see and do.
-To help you choose the most suitable travel destination based on your tastes and interests, here is a summary of the most striking aspects of each of these cities:
+To help you choose the best travel destination based on your tastes and interests, here’s a summary of the most notable aspects of each city:

-• If you want to take good photos: Krakow.
+• If you want to take great photos: Kraków.

-• If you want to enjoy a traditional nightlife: Krakow.
+• If you want to enjoy a traditional nightlife scene: Kraków.

-• If you are interested in university life and a youthful atmosphere: Krakow.
+• If you’re interested in university life and a youthful atmosphere: Kraków.

 • If you want to enjoy a cosmopolitan nightlife: Warsaw.

-• If you are more interested in the Polish perspective during World War II: Warsaw.
+• If you’re more interested in the Polish people’s perspective during World War II: Warsaw.

-• If you have limited time: Krakow.
-I recommend reading the guide to seeing Krakow in two days or seeing Krakow in three days.
+• If you’re short on time: Kraków.
+I recommend reading the guide to seeing Kraków in two days or seeing Kraków in three days.

 • Krakow